MicrosoftDocs/PowerShell-Docs/contributing/STYLE.md

 [Overview of Azure PowerShell](/powershell/azure/overview)

-Note that the live link does not within the GitHub view of this content.
+Note that the live link does not resolve within the GitHub view of this content.
-This link will only work on the webpage published to **docs.microsoft.com**.
+This link only works on the webpage published to **docs.microsoft.com**.

 ## Markdown extensions supported by Open Publishing
 The following sections describe supported extensions in Open Publishing.